weakphish/regalis/README.md

 - Working (slowly, due to holidays) on getting a basic model of a game set up that is playable by two players

 ## Roadmap
+- Develop an algorithm for finding legal moves
 - Non-terminal GUI
 - Begin developing an actual engine algorithm